cheatcode/joystick/README.md

 ### Adding a remote database

+> NOTE: When running Joystick in a production environment (not on your own computer), a remote database is **required**.
+Joystick does *not* start up a database for you in production.

 If you do _not_ want Joystick to start a database on your behalf but you _do_ want Joystick to connect the driver for your database to a remote database (running on your computer or in the cloud), pass a `connection` object with your database:

 ```javascript